Raymond Chua

 news

-Nov 13, 2025 Visited Prof. Rui Ponte Costa’s lab at University of Oxford, where I gave a talk on my work titled “Brain-Inspired Continual Reinforcement Learning Agents.”
+Nov 13, 2025 Visited Prof. Rui Ponte Costa’s lab at University of Oxford, where I gave a talk on our work titled “Brain-Inspired Continual Reinforcement Learning Agents.”
 Rui was my master thesis supervisor, and it was wonderful to reconnect with him and his lab again!

 Nov 12, 2025 Met up with the team at Prima Mente which is neuroscience-AI startup in London, UK, focusing on understanding the brain and advancing potential treatments for neurological and neurodegenerative diseases.